LA JANA : AUSTRO-GERMAN EXOTIC DANCER AND FILM STAR : RISQUE : RPPC

 STRIKINGLY PRETTY WOMAN : PROVOCATIVE : LINGERIE : RISQUE : PHOTO BY JEAN AGELOU

 This vintage risque real photo postcard features a strikingly pretty young woman wearing lingerie.
 She is posed and dressed in a provocative manner and it can be said that she has “attitude”.
 The photographer of this postcard portrait is Jean Agelou (1878-1921).
 Agelou was a French photographer of the 1910’s and 1920’s who is best known for his erotic and nude photographs.
 He was born in Egypt and not much is known about his private life.
 Agelou generally used models between the age of 20 and 24 years-old.
 He had a favorite model.
 Her name was “Fernande” and in addition to modeling, she was Agelou’s lover.
 Although the 1900’s was the “golden age” of erotic photograph, photographers who took such risque photos had to use discretion.
 As a result, Agelou signed his work “JA”.
 In 1908, nudity in photographs was banned in France and photographers had to cover nude women images with strategically placed undergarments or other materials.
 Nude images had to circulate on the down low.
 They were sent in the mail inside of envelopes.
 Fernande remained popular and her erotic photographs were enjoyed by soldiers on both sides during World War I. Jean Agelou died in 1921; the result of a car accident.
 His brother George, who managed Jean’s business, also was killed in the crash.
-This vintage postcard is in excellent condition (see scans).
+(SOLD)

 Published in: on May 10, 2023 at 9:04 pm Leave a Comment